Spirit071/nodeCrypter/README.md

 ## This program is an unsolveable encryption script.
-## It hashes a random decimal point, 10 characters long, usually
+## It hashes a random decimal point, usually 10 characters long.